OpenDataManchester/Open3P/docs/9_Change_Log/8_1_Change_Log.md

 ## January 29, 2024
 ### Documents
  - Changed the wording from required to mandatory.
 Changed the wording recommended to optional.
 Added asterisk to diagram to signify mandatory.
 This includes:
-    - Complete Packaging.
+    - Complete Packaging
-    - Multipack.
+    - Multipack
-    - Load.
+    - Load
-    - Material Constituents.
+    - Material Constituents
-    - Component Constituents.
+    - Component Constituents
-    - Complete Packaging Constituents.
+    - Complete Packaging Constituents
-    - Multipack Constituents.
+    - Multipack Constituents
-    - Certificate Claims.
+    - Certificate Claims
-    - Recyclability Claims.
+    - Recyclability Claims
-    - Component End of Life Routes.
+    - Component End of Life Routes
-    - Complete Packaging End of Life Routes.
+    - Complete Packaging End of Life Routes
-    - Recycled Content Claims.
+    - Recycled Content Claims
-    - Organisation.
+    - Organisation
-    - Load Constituents.
+    - Load Constituents

 ## January 26, 2024
 ### Documents
  - Base Materials, changed required to mandatory.
 Changed recommended to optional.
-Added asterisk to diagram.
+Added asterisk to diagram
  - Materials, changed required to mandatory.
 Changed recommended to optional.
-Added asterisk to diagram.
+Added asterisk to diagram
  - Components, changed required to mandatory.
 Changed recommended to optional.
-Added asterisk to diagram.
+Added asterisk to diagram
- - Tweaked the README to be more relative for users accessing the GitHub repo.
+ - Tweaked the README to be more relative for users accessing the GitHub repo
- - Create Core Schema definition page and added to the side bar.
+ - Create Core Schema definition page and added to the side bar

 ### Data Fields
- - `recycledContentClaims` changed from mandatory to optional.
+ - `recycledContentClaims` changed from mandatory to optional

 ## January 5, 2024
 ### Documents